 RESEARCH AND PARTNERSHIPS

-Below are three key recent projects, including efforts to understand the influence of forest harvesting on at-risk species, examine the role of young forests as long-term habitat for red tree voles, and measure the impacts of vegetation control through an intensive forest management study.
+Below are three key recent projects: efforts to understand the influence of forest harvesting on at-risk species, examine the role of young forests as long-term habitat for red tree voles, and measure the impacts of vegetation control through an intensive forest management study.

 Ensuring the protection of the Oregon slender salamander

-We examined the influence of forest harvesting on an at-risk species, Oregon slender salamanders, from 2012 to 2019 on a collaborative research project with federal, private and university partners.
-This species occurs only in the Oregon Cascades, and much of its distribution overlaps our timberlands.
+We examined the influence of forest harvesting on an at-risk species, the Oregon slender salamander, from 2012 to 2019 on a collaborative research project with federal, private and university partners.
+This species occurs only in the northern portion of the Oregon Cascades, and much of its distribution overlaps our timberlands.
 We sampled units before and after harvest and found that occupancy of this species did not decline due to harvest activities.
 This research is a great example of how working forests and at-risk species coexist.

 Research shows red tree voles find a home in young, managed forests